 Normally, we can calculate a peak value and a bottom value during one step.

 And we can use the sum formula to get a diagram below picture.
 As a valid step must have only one peak value and one bottom value.

-Figure 2.
-7 The total accelerometer data after calculation